For all that did not know, Guanajuato is the name of a province as well as a city in Mexico, located around 4 hours away from Mexico City by car.

 - Make sure to use trusted and accredited hotels/hostels.
 Then once you’ve booked your room, book taxis or buses through the hotel.

-- Always carry your sunscreen.
+- Always carry your sunscreen with you.
 This is one of the hottest regions in Mexico.
+The last thing you want is to get burnt to a crisp.

 - Don’t go where there are few other people in the vicinity; this includes camping in secluded places.
 A simple rule: if there are families around, you’re probably safe.